akcarsten/bitfinex_api/README.md

 ## Examples of how to use the interface

 ### Public endpoints
-Public endpoints can be used without entering any keys as shown in the examples below.
+Public endpoints can be used without providing any keys as shown in the examples below.

 #### Example 1: Retrieving current tick data
 ```python